 Fear not, fellow beer enthusiasts!
 We’ve got you covered with our list of the top 12 best Irish beers for St. Patrick’s Day and beyond.
 Get ready to embark on a journey through Ireland’s finest brews and discover hidden gems that will leave you wanting more!

-- Explore the exciting world of Irish brewing with 2023’s top 12 best beers!
+- Explore the exciting world of Irish brewing with these top 12 best beers!

 - Enjoy unique flavors like Galway Bay Althea APA, Wicklow Wolf Elevation Pale Ale and Rascals Brewing Company Happy Days Session Pale Ale.